BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

    - Vendors have less money on hand, so you can't sell them everything at once.
    - Money shards are worth less, and enemies drop much less ammo.
    - Quest and gig rewards depend on who is paying and how risky the job is.
 Fixers give you better paying work as they get to know you.
- - [Specialized Ripperdocs](https://www.nexusmods.com/cyberpunk2077/mods/23399) makes each ripperdoc sell only two types of cyberware.
-Every iconic piece is sold by exactly one ripperdoc.
-[Ripperdoc Vendor UI Enhancements](https://www.nexusmods.com/cyberpunk2077/mods/23180) shows each ripperdoc's specialties on the map.

 <Details>
 <summary>Money Shard Values</summary>